 If this is you, we urge you to show information from this post, perhaps the video or an article, to your MP, a journalist or anyone else you can think of, to make more people aware of the non-specific affects of non-live vaccines.
 It could at least open people’s eyes to the fact vaccine science isn’t “settled” at all.
 Read more about the proposed Victorian Health Workers Law and what you can do about it on this page.

-We hope Professor Frank Shann speaks to our MPs, especially Victoria’s health minister, about laws mandating vaccines which are known to have negative effects, if he hasn’t already, and we acknowlege him for his work.
+We hope Professor Frank Shann speaks to our MPs, especially Victoria’s health minister, about laws mandating vaccines which are known to have negative effects.

 Frank Shann produces a booklet, Drug Doses.
 It is a reference book apparently used mainly by nurses, and he updates it every few years.
 He is known for occasionally inserting recipes into the book – find recipes for chocolate cake here and roast potatoes here.
 It is apparently a “thing” to bake his “cake, diablo” for occasions, and Shann appears to be regarded affectionately by nurses for this quirky contribution to their working life.

 - Persistence of Measles Antibodies After 2 Doses of Measles Vaccine in a Postelimination Environment

 - Early Measles Vaccination During an Outbreak in the Netherlands: Short-Term and Long-Term Decreases in Antibody Responses Among Children Vaccinated Before 12 Months of Age